Verona Environmental Resource Inventory

 The preparation of an updated Environmental Resource Inventory will help meet the Township’s goal of being a sustainable community.
 The Verona Environmental Commission will add new material to the ERI as it becomes available.
 Knowledge of the natural resources will allow Verona Township’s officials and citizens to make informed decisions as they strive to preserve and promote the character of the Township and to create a sustainable community within its landscape.

 Founded in 2015, the Verona-owned Grove Historic Park and Nature Preserve was once the site of the Personette Family Home.
 They lived on the property for about 100 years until the village doctor, Dr. Whitehorne, moved onto the site and built a grand home.
 The home was lost to a fire many years ago and the property sat dormant until the Township acquired the site in the 1960’s.
 It was thought that the property should be used for a fire department building at that time.
 But as the years passed the property’s wetlands became an obstacle to development.

 Former VEC Chair Gloria Machnowski spearheaded the idea of forming a pocket park and the Township agreed.
 Mrs. Machnowski’s networking abilities brought the Verona Junior Woman’s Club and the Verona Historic Society into the picture, each donating funds for the creation of the park.
-With support from DPW, volunteers and Commission members and our current Mayor Jack McEvoy, a slate walkway and signage was installed to form a pathway into the woods.
+With support from DPW, volunteers and Commission members and our former Mayor Jack McEvoy, a slate walkway and signage was installed to form a pathway into the woods.

 VEC members Jessica Pearson and Sarah O’Farrell added a perennial garden in 2019 to grace the frontage of the site for all residents, birds and bees to enjoy.

 Winding Essex County trails, diversity of plant and animal species and peace can be found right here in Verona!
 Conservation and restoration of this 284-acre community treasure are in the works.

 The Hilltop Conservancy, in conjunction with Essex County, which oversees the maintenance of the Hilltop is in the process of a mass reforestation operation.
 They are removing invasive species and replanting native species trees to restore this lush natural habitat.

 Trails and Waterways